trovster/-commonmark-ext-youtube-iframe/README.md

 ### Dimensions

-You can control the dimensions of the videos by using the `youtube_width` and `youtube_height` configuration options.
+You can control the dimensions of the videos by using the `width` and `height` configuration options.

 You can also configure the dimensions using query parameters on the embed URL.
 You can provide the `height` or `width` or *both*.